philou/philou.github.com/_posts/2018-12-26-4-tips-that-will-make-your-ddd-big-picture-event-storming-successful.markdown

 ## Tip#1 Manage time with Pomodoro

 A double Pomodoro is the most productive and sustainable time schedule.
-If you are not familiar with the [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique), check this super short crash course(TODO).
+If you are not familiar with the Pomodoro technique, the Wikipedia page is a [super short crash course](https://en.wikipedia.org/wiki/Pomodoro_Technique).

 > 💡 A double Pomodoro is the most productive and sustainable time schedule for a DDD Event Storming.